ajv-validator/ajv/README.md

 Example in Node.js REPL: https://tonicdev.com/esp/ajv-asynchronous-validation

-You can define custom formats and keywords that perform validation asynchronously by accessing database or some other service.
-You should add `async: true` in the keyword or format definition (see [addFormat](#api-addformat), [addKeyword](#api-addkeyword) and [Defining custom keywords](#defining-custom-keywords)).
+You can define formats and keywords that perform validation asynchronously by accessing database or some other service.
+You should add `async: true` in the keyword or format definition (see [addFormat](#api-addformat), [addKeyword](#api-addkeyword) and [User-defined keywords](user-defined-keywords)).

 If your schema uses asynchronous formats/keywords or refers to some schema that contains them it should have `"$async": true` keyword so that Ajv can compile it correctly.
 If asynchronous format/keyword or reference to asynchronous schema is used in the schema without `$async` keyword Ajv will throw an exception during schema compilation.

 **Please note**: all asynchronous subschemas that are referenced from the current or other schemas should have `"$async": true` keyword as well, otherwise the schema compilation will fail.

-Validation function for an asynchronous custom format/keyword should return a promise that resolves with `true` or `false` (or rejects with `new Ajv.ValidationError(errors)` if you want to return custom errors from the keyword function).
+Validation function for an asynchronous format/keyword should return a promise that resolves with `true` or `false` (or rejects with `new Ajv.ValidationError(errors)` if you want to return errors from the keyword function).

 Ajv compiles asynchronous schemas to [es7 async functions](http://tc39.github.io/ecmascript-asyncawait/) that can optionally be transpiled with [nodent](https://github.com/MatAtBread/nodent).
 Async functions are supported in Node.js 7+ and all modern browsers.
 You can also supply any other transpiler as a function via `processCode` option.
 See [Options](#options).